nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 Please submit your issues and questions via the GitHub issue tracker: https://github.com/nufke/LoxBerry-Plugin-Lox2MQTT/issues or use https://www.loxforum.com

+## Happy with the plugin and willing to support the development?

 <a href="https://www.buymeacoffee.com/nufke" target="_blank"><img src="./icons/svg/bmc.svg" alt="Buy Me A Coffee"></a>